linusg/la-capitaine-android/README.md

 [see here](https://github.com/iamareebjamal/scratch_icon_pack_source/blob/master/app/src/main/AndroidManifest.xml).

-Naturally I will add icons for the apps I'm personally using first as that's the most straightforward way of making progess - I can directly test it on my device.
+Naturally I will add icons for the apps I'm personally using first as that's the most straightforward way of making progress - I can directly test it on my device.
 Most of the default AOSP and LineageOS apps, and a few popular Google and messenger apps are already included as well.